How do you build a high performing team?

 Respectful Conflict

-The second behavior that high performing teams do differently is that they harness respectful conflict.
+The third behavior that high performing teams do differently is that they harness respectful conflict.
 Successful teams have just as much conflict as lower performing teams, but that conflict feels different—because it is different.
 A lack of conflict on a team is more often a liability than a strength.
 Lack of conflict is either a signal that there’s not original thinking on the team, or that there is but those teammates don’t feel psychologically safe enough to express their original thinking.

 Respectful conflict means that high performing teams embrace these differences of opinion and debate them in a way that ensures the best solutions are found.
 Research from Charlan Namath found that teams who used respectful conflict when generating ideas created 25 percent more ideas and generated higher quality ideas as well.
 Think about that the next time your team must solve a problem.
 Anytime people actually “think outside the box,” there is going to be conflict.
 The difference is how leaders, and the whole team, respond to that conflict.
 You can frame competing ideas as something to push against, or as something that pushes the team to better solutions.